 Welcome to Alaska EPSCoR

 Alaska EPSCoR improves Alaska's scientific capacity by engaging in research projects supported through National Science Foundation and state funds.
-The organization is engaged in a 5-year project entitled "Alaska Adapting to Changing Environments," which examines the mechanisms by which communities adapt to environmental and social change.
+The organization is engaged in a five-year project entitled "Alaska Adapting to Changing Environments," which examines the mechanisms by which communities adapt to environmental and social change.
 For more information please see the project's info sheet and Strategic Plan.
 Alaska EPSCoR also administers "The Modern Blanket Toss," a three-year educational project to excite high school students about science through experiments with unmanned aerial vehicles.
-Alaska EPSCoR also recently concluded a two-year project to improve cyberconnectivity at UAF and UAA.

 AAAS travel awards announced

-Congratulations to the following University of Alaska faculty and students, whom Alaska EPSCoR will be funding to attend the 2014 AAAS Arctic Science Conference in Fairbanks next month:
+Congratulations to the following University of Alaska faculty and students, whom Alaska EPSCoR will be funding to attend the 2014 AAAS Arctic Science Conference in Fairbanks later this month:

 Todd Radenbaugh, faculty, UAF-Bristol Bay Campus